 A: I have always loved trying different cuisines.
-However, what ultimately inspired me to take up this profession, was my Dad’s passion to create fascinating cakes at home.
-I chose to become a pastry chef, because, I truly want to design elegantly buoyant and customised cakes.
+But, what ultimately inspired me to take up this profession was my father’s passion, to bake exquisite cakes at home.
+I chose to become a pastry chef so that, I, too can bake customised desserts alongside beautiful light cakes.

-Q: What is your favourite cuisine to cook?
-Why?
+3: What is your favourite cuisine to cook and why?

-A: I’d cook you a flavoursome Indo-Chinese meal which will include a Sweet corn soup, Chicken fried rice, Manchurian of your choice, Egg fried noodles, and Darsan with Vanilla ice cream.
+A: I will cook you a delicious Indo-Chinese meal which will include a sweet corn soup, chicken fried rice, Manchurian of your choice, egg fried noodles and I will top it up with a special dessert that is a Chinese Darsaan with Vanilla ice cream.

-Q: What do you do to ensure the quality of the food going out to customers?
+5: What do you do to ensure the quality of the food?

-A: As soon as, I receive the raw material, I check the labelled dates to know if the product is good to use.
-Time to time, I also train my staff to prepare and present meals in a more effective way.
-Above all, I always ensure that all meals leave the kitchen, at the right temperature.
+A: As soon as I receive the raw material, I check the labelled dates to know if the product is good to use.
+From time to time, I also train staff to prepare and present meals more dependably.
+Most importantly, I always ensure that all meals leave the kitchen at the right temperature.

-Q: Tell me about an accomplishment that you are most proud of in your career?
+6: Tell me about that one accomplishment that you are most proud of?

-A: Of all my accomplishments, the closest to my heart is the one, when I first cooked an Indo-western Rasmalai mousse dessert and served it to my father.
-He loved the taste and so did all the guests thereafter.
+A: Of all my accomplishments, the closest to my heart is the one when I first cooked an Indo-western Rasmalai mousse dessert and served it to my father.
+He loved it, and so did all the guests.

-Q: Tell me 3 things that you consider to be your strengths?
+7: Tell me three things you consider to be your strengths?